dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 ## vagrant-hostmanager-end
 {% endhighlight %}

-You can see they are running
+You can in the VirtualBox GUI that they are running.

 ![virtual box screenshot](/images/openshift-virtualbox-0.png)